 Dec 15, 2010.
 Motion Agreed to 81/19.

 The Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 (Pub.L.
 111–312, H.R.
 4853, 124 Stat.
 3296, enacted December 17, 2010), also known as the 2010 Tax Relief Act, was passed by the United States Congress on December 16, 2010, and signed into ...

-From Jan 2006 to Feb 2017, Menéndez missed 64 of 3,349 roll call votes, which is 1.9%.
-This is on par with the median of 1.4% among the lifetime records of senators currently serving.
+From Jan 2006 to Mar 2018, Menéndez missed 145 of 3,657 roll call votes, which is 4.0%.
+This is much worse than the median of 1.4% among the lifetime records of senators currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: